qutip/QuantumToolbox.jl/docs/src/type_stability.md

 @benchmark bar(3.2)
 ```

 Here we see a lot of memory allocations and low performances in general.
-To fix this, we can declare a `const` variable instead:
+To fix this, we can declare a `const` (constant) variable instead:

 ```@example type-stability
 const z = 2.4